alino93/HousingPriceEstimate/README.md

 - text_data.xlsx contains meta data of the houses

-## Access to our collected dataset and saved trained models
+## Access to our dataset and saved trained models
 You should ask permisson to get access to: https://drive.google.com/drive/folders/1kKHnRHu9LuhcKsWNuKFHtFZIAu741_Eg?usp=sharing